hamdyy04/Java-OOP-GUI-Phonebook/README.md

     // Update selected row with new data from input fields }
 ```
-This method updates the selected row in the table with the data from the input fields after validation.
+After validation, this method updates the selected row in the table with the data from the input fields.

 # Validation Methods
 The code includes methods to validate the input fields: